-The estimated capital expenditures for vessel construction, upgrade, modification and refurbishment projects could materially exceed our planned capital expenditures.
-Moreover, our vessels undergoing upgrades, modifications, refurbishment or repair may not earn a day rate during the period they are out of service.
-Additionally, as vessels age, they are more likely to be subject to higher maintenance and repair activities and thus suffer lower levels of utilization.
-Any significant period of unplanned maintenance and repairs related to our vessels could have a material adverse effect on our financial position, results of operations and cash flows.
+The estimated capital expenditures for vessel and equipment construction, upgrade, modification, refurbishment and dry dock projects could materially exceed our planned capital expenditures.
+Moreover, our assets undergoing upgrades, modifications, refurbishment or repair may not earn a day rate during the period they are out of service.
+Any significant period of unplanned maintenance and repairs related to our vessels and other income-producing assets could have a material adverse effect on our financial position, results of operations and cash flows.